I was on a Chinese film set when coronavirus hit. Things got weird

 With a sigh of relief, we made it to the train station with 45 minutes to spare.
 I said goodbye to the two trainers.
 And now, finally, I could turn my attention to myself.

 Our tired driver got me to the airport safely, and when I arrived, I felt a weight lifted off my shoulders, knowing I had done everything I could to keep the people on a major movie set sane during a time of crisis.
-But just as I was ready to relax, I discovered that production had failed to book my ticket.
+But just as I was ready to relax, I discovered that production had failed to secure my ticket.
 They confirmed a booking, but had forgotten to pay.

 They bought me another ticket, but the only way out of Shenyang was through Incheon, South Korea, then Istanbul, before finally arriving at Washington, D.C.
 It would take 50 hours.